 The tenant should always be offered an opportunity to dispute the amount the landlord considers is due if they feel it does not accurately reflect their understanding of the amount due under the tenancy agreement.

-Where tenants are suffering financial hardship as a result of the coronavirus outbreak they may be entitled to financial support.
 Accessing financial support will help tenants to pay their rent and it will benefit landlords to support tenants with the process of applying for support if tenants ask for help.
 In all cases, landlords can sign-post tenants to their local Citizens Advice Bureaux for information and help on this issue.

 Landlords should make sure that they only give tenants details of free and independent sources of debt help and advice.

 Landlords should make reasonable efforts to provide the tenants with the required information.
 The way in which a landlord communicates with a tenant is not set out in the pre-action requirements - it could be face to face, in writing, by email, telephone or by text message.

 Landlords should take account of tenants’ preferences on how they wish to be contacted but should consider a range of methods and seek to make sure that the information reaches the tenant.
 A single unsuccessful attempt to communicate with tenants is unlikely to be enough for landlords to show that they have made reasonable efforts to provide tenants with the information required.

 Tenants have varying needs in terms of communication and landlords and, where applicable their agents, should try to make sure information is in a format that they can understand.
 Not all tenants will have English as a first language and some tenants may have literacy problems, visual impairments or learning difficulties.
 Where landlords know that tenants have particular needs they should take account of any information they have about the tenant’s circumstances that could affect their ability or willingness to engage.